+Marla Thompson

-Marla Thompson Irma Stewart Title IX Coordinator Deputy Title IX Coordinator 720 Westview Drive, SW, Harris Building 720 Westview Drive, SW, Harris Building Atlanta, GA 30310 Atlanta, GA 30310 Direct Dial: (404) 752-1871 Direct Dial: (404) 752-1606 Fax: (404)752-1639 Fax: (404) 752-1639 Email: mthompson@msm.edu Email: istewart@msm.edu
+Title IX Coordinator 720 Westview Drive, SW, Harris Building Atlanta, GA 30310 Direct Dial: (404) 752-1871 Fax: (404)752-1639 Email: mthompson@msm.edu

-As part of its efforts to raise awareness about and prevent sexual violence and the occurrence of other sex offenses, MSM offers its incoming students and new employees, on both a primary and ongoing basis, educational programs that promote the awareness of rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking and other forcible and non-forcible sex offenses.
+As part of its efforts to raise awareness about and prevent sexual violence and the occurrence of other sex offenses, MSM offers its incoming and current students, residents, faculty, and staff, on both a primary and ongoing basis, educational programs that promote the awareness of rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking and other forcible and non-forcible sex offenses.
 Some of the on-going programs are offered through the School's ALL Campus Safety Program and address topics, such as obtaining temporary protective orders (TPOs); defining and discussing examples of sexual assault, stalking, domestic violence and dating violence, and rape; and the dangers associated with "roofies" and other odorless and tasteless drugs.
 All classes can be configured to meet your time restraints, and are taught by the Chief of Police on the main campus and off-site locations.
 However, seat availability varies with each class.
 Departments and groups can set up their own class schedule based on the times most convenient for them.
 Students, resident physicians, faculty and staff may sign up to take these courses on the School's Learning Management system.
 Class sizes are typically limited to 30 people.
 However, accommodations may be made to increase the class size or provide a second class.